 Becoming a great chief executive officer (CEO) in the UK is one of the ultimate goals in business and career progression.
 Many ambitious professionals want to know how to be a CEO since they are the highest ranking of all directors, the individuals who take charge of the executive team and have greatest power and influence in the boardroom.
 The role of the CEO differs from organisation to organisation, according to the unique demands of each business and the structure at board level.
 Yet typically, tasks include creating and implementing the vision, mission, and overall direction of the business, whilst directing and evaluating the work of other executives.
 CEOs are also responsible for formulating the strategic plan, representing the organisation in business and the media, and getting everyone pulling in the same direction.

-What does it take to be a CEO?
+What does it take to be a CEO in the UK?

 If you have aspirations of business leadership, you will require a considerable amount of intelligence, focus, determination and flair for business.
 You will need to learn how to be a CEO and what steps to take to get there.
 The career pyramid gets very narrow at the top, and this means there will be no shortage of suitable candidates with management skills interested in any CEO vacancy.
 Typically, a great chief executive has an educational background, wide and varied experience in business, and a proven track record of success.
 As such, CEOs are typically older professionals - individuals who have acquired knowledge, wisdom and sound judgement over time, and often great chief executives work their way up through career progression.
 In terms of personal qualities, CEOs need to be clear communicators who are capable of both giving direction and accepting expert opinion.
 They must be energetic, calm under pressure and ever-objective, whilst having the creative ideas needed to give the business an advantage over its competitors.

 What does the typical CEO look like?